florencebiree/seafform/INSTALL.md

     $ git clone https://github.com/florianbiree/seafform.git

 ### Dependencies
-*here are the Debian/Jessie packages, if needed libs are not packaged in you distribution, install them using pip at the next step*
+*here are the Debian/Stretch packages, if needed libs are not packaged in you distribution, install them using pip at the next step*

-    # apt-get install python3 python3-virtualenv python3-django python3-bootstrapform python3-lxml python3-requests
+    # apt-get install python3 python3-virtualenv python3-django python3-bootstrapform python3-lxml python3-requests virtualenv

 ### Initialize the virtual environment and dependencies